ortus-docs/wirebox-docs/configuring-wirebox/implicit-configuration-settings.md

 }
 ```

+{% hint style="info" %}
-> **Info** Please note that it is completely optional to use the implicit structure configuration.
+Please note that it is completely optional to use the implicit structure configuration.
 You can use the programmatic methods instead.
 Each configuration key has the same method in the binder for programmatic configuration.
+{% endhint %}

 ## logBoxConfig